~ On the blog ~

 Custom JavaScript Variables

-• They let you capture data that is otherwise unavailable through standard variables.
+• They help you capture data that is otherwise unavailable through standard variables.

 • You can manipulate data for unique tracking scenarios, like custom transactions or user interactions.